Last updated: 2 April 2020

 >> Want to discover insider secrets from some of the most dynamic and inspiring leaders and entrepreneurs?
 Join our Leader’s Edge 14-day free trial to receive practical training based on the latest trends and research so you can break free from any bad habits or beliefs that are currently keeping you “stuck.”

 It was never going to be an easy feat, was it?
 To create a list of the most inspiring leaders who have redefined leadership, oh, and then dwindle this list down to a mere 10.

 One of the reasons this became somewhat an impossible task is because inspiration comes in many forms and has many faces.

 Some leaders became great because of how they persevered with a dream in spite of their circumstances, only to go on and achieve such extraordinary things that they continue to be revered long after their deaths.

-While others stuck by their values and protested for the rights of others, even when it jeopardised their own freedom… not mention their lives.
+While others stuck by their values and protested for the rights of others, even when it jeopardized their own freedom… not mention their lives.